Mahmud-Arif21/esp32_cam_stream_anywhere/README.md

 1. **WiFi Client Mode** (Normal Operation):
    - The device connects to your WiFi network using stored credentials
    - Video streaming is available in this mode
-   - Flash control and other features are accessible
+   - Flash LED control, network disconnect and other features are accessible

 2. **Setup Access Point Mode** (Configuration Only):
    - Activates only when no stored WiFi credentials exist or connection fails